Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-5.md

 11. File Path
     `66 69 6c 65 31 2e 74 78 74`, 9-byte file name, translated to **file1.txt**
 12. Null byte terminator and padding
-    After the file path we have a null terminator that ends the detail of all the entries, all the data above us and the null terminator should be the multiple of 8, if it is not then we add more null terminator as padding to make it the multiple of 8.
+    After the file path we have a null terminator that ends the detail of all the entries.
+All the data above us and the null terminator should be the multiple of 8, if it is not then we add more null terminator as padding to make it the multiple of 8.
 13. 160-bit SHA-1 hash
     The remaining 20-bytes acts as a checksum, calcualted using all the above content of the